tableau/server-client-python/docs/api-ref.md

 Populates the PDF content of the specified view.

-This method uses the `id` field to query the PDF content, and populates the content as the `pdf` field.
+This method populates a PDF with image(s) of the view you specify.

 REST API: [Query View PDF](https://onlinehelp.tableau.com/current/api/rest_api/en-us/REST/rest_api_ref.htm#query_view_pdf){:target="_blank"}